(Note: as of 10/22/23 Wildcat Canyon Road is still under construction and is closed to cars, but not bicycles, at Inspiration Point.)

 Wildcat Canyon Road

 “Descend” to the creek.
-You’re riding through Tilden Park, which is rich with wonders, and there are a number of things worth exploring along this route—a merry-go-round, Lake Anza, the world’s largest bay laurel tree, and the Botanical Gardens (at the creek crossing) among others.
-At the creek, say goodbye to easy—everything else is noticeably up or down for the next 9 miles.
+You’re riding through Tilden Park, which is rich with wonders, and there are a number of things worth exploring along this route—a merry-go-round, Lake Anza, and the Botanical Gardens (at the creek crossing) among others.

 Climb gently from the creek to Inspiration Point, which is on the spine of San Pablo Ridge between Wildcat Canyon and the San Pablo Creek watershed.
 There are fine hiking trails and good dirt roads open to mountain bikes and gravel bikes along this leg.